wangby511/System-Design-Architecture-and-Infra/design-video-system.md

 ## CDN

-A CDN is a system of distributed servers that deliver web content to a user based on the user’s geographic locations.
+A CDN(Content Delivery Network) is a system of distributed servers that deliver web content to a user **based on the user’s geographic locations**.
 It replicates the content in multiple places around the world.

+So in this case there’s a better chance of videos being closer to the user and, with fewer hops, videos will stream from a friendlier network.

+How to reduce the cost/expense of CDN?
+Replaced with hot/popular videos like LRU, LFU.
+Or we can optimize bandwidth.
+Less popular videos (1-20 views per day) that are not cached by CDNs can be served by our video servers in various data centers.

 ## Error Handling